MICHAEL CHEKHOV’S TECHNIQUE

 An article in the NY Times, "Dispensing With Dogma in the Education of Actors" (8/2/98), states, "...naturalism has sometimes seemed unequal to the task of portraying characters on the stage.
 And there is renewed interest now in discovering ways to train actors that go beyond the Method."

 The acting community is hungry for alternatives to the Method.
 The Michael Chekhov Technique, rooted in Stanislavsky, influenced by Meyerhold and Vakhtangov, is one of the most viable alternatives.

 Following Michael Chekhov's Technique an actor gains freedom of all limitations of the subjective personality and has endless opportunities for the creative authorship in any theater system, director's conception, or performance structure.

 SUGGESTED READING AND MEDIA

-These books are carried by and can be ordered through our neighbors at the Rudolf Steiner Bookstore or at NYC’s legendary Drama Book Shop, make sure to call and see what they have in stock or can order.
+These books are found online and carried by / can be ordered through our neighbors at the Rudolf Steiner Bookstore or at NYC’s Drama Book Shop, make sure to call and see what they have in stock or can order.